-At the 2023 Organizational Meeting, the Board re-organized its Committees, namely: (1) Executive; (2) Trust and Investment; (3) Audit; (4) Risk Oversight; (5) Corporate Governance, Nomination and Remuneration; and (6) Related Party Transactions.
-Their respective Chairman and members were elected for a term of one (1) year effective June 1, 2023 consistent with the recommendations of the Code of Corporate Governance for Publicly-Listed Companies under SEC Memo Circular No. 19, Series of 2016.
+At the 2024 Organizational Meeting, the Board re-organized its Committees, namely: (1) Executive; (2) Trust and Investment; (3) Audit; (4) Board Risk Oversight; (5) Corporate Governance; (6) Related Party Transactions; and (7) Board I.T.
+Their respective Chairman and Members were elected for a term of one (1) year effective June 3, 2024 consistent with the recommendations of the Code of Corporate Governance for Publicly-Listed Companies under SEC Memo Circular No. 19, Series of 2016.
 The Board Committees were duly represented in the last two (2) Annual Meetings of the Stockholders.

-(3) Nominees for Directors for the Ensuing Year 2024-2025:
+(3) Nominees for Directors for the Ensuing Year 2025 - 2026:

-The Corporate Governance, Nomination and Remuneration Committee (Corp.
-Gov. Committee) had screened, evaluated and endorsed the Final List of Nominees for the positions of twelve (12) Directors of the Bank for the ensuing year 2024-2025.
+The Corporate Governance Committee had screened, evaluated and endorsed the Nominees for the positions of twelve (12) Directors of the Bank for the ensuing year 2025 - 2026.
 No one declined his/her nomination.

-With Mr. Basilio C. Yap as Chairman Emeritus, the Nominees for Directors of the Bank for the ensuing year 2024-2025 are as follows:
+With Mr. Basilio C. Yap as Chairman Emeritus, the Nominees for Directors of the Bank for the ensuing year 2025 - 2026 are as follows:

 - 1. Gen. Hermogenes C. Esperon, Jr. (Ret.), Independent Director

 - 2. Dr. Jaime C. Laya

 - 3. Sr. Justice Josue N. Bellosillo (Ret.)

 - 4. Dr. Emilio C. Yap III

-- 5. Mr. Carlos A. Pinpin, Jr.

-- 6. Chief Justice Hilario G. Davide, Jr. (Ret.)
+- 5. Chief Justice Hilario G. Davide, Jr. (Ret.)

-- 7. Mr. Ernesto O. Chan
+- 6. Mr. Ernesto O. Chan

-- 8. Mr. Benjamin C. Yap
+- 7. Mr. Benjamin C. Yap

-- 9. Ms. Miriam C. Cu
+- 8. Ms. Miriam C. Cu

+- 9. Mr. Tomas V. Apacible

 - 10. Mrs. Maria Georgina P. De Venecia, Independent Director

 - 11. Mr. Calixto V. Chikiamco, Independent Director

 - 12. Dr. Beatrice Jane L. Ang, Independent Director

 All Nominees are incumbent Directors of the Bank who, during their tenure, have continuously possessed all the qualifications and none of the disqualifications for corporate directorship mandated by the RCC and all other laws and regulations.
-Particularly, the nominees for Independent Directors (ID) are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
-As in the past years, the Corp.
-Gov. Committee had taken into consideration, adopted and complied with the said SRC Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for IDs.
+Particularly, the nominees for Independent Directors are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
+As in the past years, the Corporate Governance Committee had taken into consideration, adopted and complied with the said SRC

+Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for independent directors.